-Avoid to thick of a pillow that will lift the head too far forward when laying upon it.
+Avoid super thick pillows that will lift the head too far forward when resting on it.
 A pillow placed under your knees can also help align the spine and keep pressure off your lower back.

 Stomach Sleep Position Needs

-Sleeping on your stomach creates the most stress upon your back and usually always has some degree of alignment issue since your head will often be turned to one side or the other through the night.
-Therefore it’s important to control how much strain is being put on your neck as much as possible.
+Sleeping on your stomach creates the most stress on your back and usually always has some degree of alignment issue, since your head will always be turned to one side or the other through the night.
+Therefore, it’s important to control how much strain is being put on your neck as much as possible.